ColinFay/tidystringdist/README.md

 tidycomb
 --------

-The tidycomb function creates a tibble with all possible combination from a list :
+The tidycomb function creates a tibble with all possible combinations from a list :

 ``` r
 tidy_comb(vec = LETTERS[1:5])